Use Word templates to create standardized documents

 Non-admin users can upload a template for their own use from a list of records.

-In Dynamics 365, open a page with a list of records, for example, the list of customer accounts in Sales.
+In Customer Engagement apps, open a page with a list of records, for example, the list of customer accounts in Sales.

 Select a single item such as an account, click More (…) > Word Templates > Create Word Template.

 Drag the Word file in the dialog box or browse to the file.

 Step 5: Generate a document from the Word template

 To use the Word template you’ve created, do the following:

 Open a record with information you want to create a document.
 For example, open a customer account record in Sales.

 Click More (…) > Word Templates, and then under Word Templates select the template you created.

 If the template you created is not visible, there are two possibilities: